Apprenticeships combine practical training in a job with study.

 There are 3 steps to applying for an apprenticeship.

-- Sign into your account if you already have one
+- Create an account, or sign into your account if you already have one.

 The National Careers Service has advice on writing applications and what to do at interviews.